plouiserre/ResultLegislativeElectionAPI/README.md

 - Retrieve all candidates from a specific party.
 DONE
 - Retrieve all candidates from a specific department.
 DONE
 - Retrieve all candidates from a specific district.
 DONE
-9. Create a method to find all districts of a department
+9. Create a method to find all districts of a department DONE
+10. Create a method to class all districts by participation in first round and second round
+11. Create a method to class all departments by participation in first round and second round
-10. Create a method to find all 10 candidates with the hightest result in second round.
+12. Create a method to find all 10 candidates with the hightest result in second round.
-11. Create a method to find for each party all 10 candidates with the hightest result in second round.
+13. Create a method to find for each party all 10 candidates with the hightest result in second round.
-12. Create a method to find for each party all 10 departments with the hightest result.
+14. Create a method to find for each party all 10 departments with the hightest result.
-13. Create a method to find the top 10 jobs of the new congressmans.
+15. Create a method to find the top 10 jobs of the new congressmans.
-14. Create a method to return the average age of the new congressmans and for each party.
+16. Create a method to return the average age of the new congressmans and for each party.
-15. Create a method to return in the good order the list of the party order by the score of the election.
+17. Create a method to return in the good order the list of the party order by the score of the election.
-16. Create a method to return with parties have the most fight
+18. Create a method to return with parties have the most fight